XRPLF/xrpl-dev-portal/content/concept-amendments.md

 |:-----------------------------------------------------------------|:--------|
 | 1562511F573A19AE9BD103B5D6B9E01B3B46805AEC5D3C4805C902B514399146 | Enabled |

 Although this amendment is enabled, it has no effect unless the [SusPay](#suspay) amendment is also enabled.
-Ripple plans to withdraw SusPay and implement the same functionality as part of the [Escrow](#escrow) amendment including crypto-condition support.
+Ripple does not expect SusPay to become enabled.
+Instead, Ripple plans to incorporate crypto-conditions in the [Escrow](#escrow) amendment.

 ## Escrow